The science

 The journey

-From consultation to infusion
+From Consultation to Infusion

 Each source follows a different path.
 Autologous involves two visits across roughly a month.
 Allogeneic is completed in a single day.